The World Socialist Web Site invites workers and other readers to contribute to this regular feature.

 Callide power station workers in Queensland begin industrial action

 About 60 members of the Mining and Energy Union from the Callide Power Station, 400km north of Brisbane, began protected industrial action on Thursday as negotiations for a new enterprise agreement have dragged out.
-The power station, which is slated to close in 2027, is state owned and managed by CS Energy.
+The power station, which is slated to close in 2027, is state-owned and managed by CS Energy.

 Workers want guarantees from CS Energy and the state Labor government that they will be able to operate the power station safely to closure and fulfil their obligations to provide fair redundancy and training to transition their workers.
-Industrial action could include work stoppages, bans on overtime and the use of technology and devices in relation to work.
+Industrial action could include work stoppages, bans on overtime and on the use of technology and devices in relation to work.

 Fifteen members of the Australian Workers Union (AWU) employed by Air Liquide in Victoria have been taking 24-hour stoppages and holding protests in front of the company’s headquarters in Melbourne since June 20 demanding $18,000 in back pay and better conditions.

 The workers’ previous agreement expired in February.
-Their last pay rise in March 2023 was only 3 percent, an effective pay cut compared to the consumer price index rate at the time of 7 percent.
+Their last pay rise in March 2023 was only 3 percent, an effective pay cut compared to the consumer price index inflation rate at the time of 7 percent.

 On Thursday, the union announced it had accepted the company’s latest pay offer, claiming the offer included back pay, a $9,750 wage increase over three years, enhanced leave provision, improved overtime conditions and voluntary redundancies options.
 The workers are yet to vote to accept the deal.